When most people hear the word “refinance,” they automatically think “mortgage.” You, too?

 If you get a really great deal on a credit card and have enough available credit, you can use a credit card to refinance other higher-interest debts, as well.
 For instance, you could pay off a very high-interest personal loan with a lower-interest credit card, effectively using your credit card to refinance it.

-The advantage of debt consolidation is often that it lowers your overall monthly payments, a relief for hard-hit consumers.
+The advantage of debt consolidation is that it often lowers your overall monthly payments — a relief for hard-hit consumers.
 Depending on the interest rates of the loans you’re carrying, consolidation may lower your overall interest rate and total interest payments.

 According to the FTC, using your home’s equity is the most common way to consolidate debt, but you may also be able to get a consolidation loan.
-However, some disreputable so-called debt relief organizations will offer debt consolidation loans that aren’t a great deal.
+However, some disreputable, so-called debt relief organizations will offer debt consolidation loans that aren’t a great deal.
 They may increase the overall interest paid, extend your repayment time to decades, or charge fees that increase your overall debt load.

-It’s very common to consolidate student loan debt, and this is usually an automatic option with federal student loans.
+It’s very common to consolidate student loan debt, and this is usually an easy option with federal student loans.
 If you took out student loans for several years in a row, you probably have several loans from several lenders.
 It’s a pain to make so many separate payments, and your minimum payments are probably quite high.

 In this case, you can consolidate all your loans into one by a single lender.
 Consolidating federal loans usually means that you lock in your interest rate, which may otherwise vary from year to year.
 Plus, you could lower your overall monthly payments and gain access to several repayment plans.
+And, of course, making just one payment instead of five or six or more is much more convenient.

 You’ll have to consolidate private student loans separately, but there are several lenders who will do it.
 You can read more about how to consolidate student loans here.